Curriculum | Rotations | Electives

 Educational blocks and experiences have been designed to promote the acquisition of knowledge, skills, and attitudes needed to practice pediatrics and to develop the progressive autonomy of residents, while providing appropriate levels of supervision.
 There are 13 four week blocks each academic year.

 PGY I - Intern Year

 The intern year provides an intensive introduction into both inpatient and outpatient pediatrics.
-Interns assess and treat patients in the emergency room, the inpatient ward, pediatric intensive care unit, pediatric clinic, newborn nursery, and neonatal intensive care unit with the direct supervision of senior residents and faculty.
+Interns assess and treat patients in the emergency room, the inpatient ward, pediatric clinic, newborn nursery, and neonatal intensive care unit with the direct supervision of senior residents and faculty.

-The second year resident assumes increasing supervisory and teaching responsibilities in both the inpatient and outpatient areas.
-Additionally, the junior residents rotate through several pediatric subspecialties providing an opportunity for increasing breadth of knowledge.
+The second year resident rotates through the pediatric intensive care unit and assumes increasing supervisory and teaching responsibilities in both the inpatient and outpatient areas.
+Additionally, the junior residents rotate through several pediatric subspecialties providing an opportunity for increasing breadth of knowledge

 The third year resident continues to have increased supervisory and teaching responsibilities on the inpatient and outpatient services.
 The third year resident also has an opportunity to tailor the educational experience to his or her career goals by choosing from a wide variety of electives.

 Morning report is held three days per week and is structured as a case conference.
 Interesting cases are presented by medical students and residents, which are discussed by the audience of faculty, residents, and students.
-Journal club is monthly.
-An up to date article is chosen by a resident and is presented for discussion.
-Evidence-based medicine and statistical analysis are emphasized in these sessions.
+Evidence Based Medicine presentations are monthly.
+Interns present a PICO question and seniors present Journal Club.
+Evidence-based medicine resources and statistical analysis are emphasized in these sessions.

 Morbidity and Mortality

-A morbidity and mortality conference is held monthly.
-Residents and faculty discuss cases from the previous month
+A morbidity and mortality conference is held at the end of each block during Morning Report.
+Residents and faculty discuss cases from the previous block.

 Obstetrics and Neonatology/Pediatrics